 Author: Peter Miller

-When you can’t “see yourself in action” by developing an ability to do so, a very natural long-term consequence is to become chronically defensive, or even slightly (or very much) paranoid.
-You can be living your life as though you are “always under attack” and need to be saying and doing anything and everything possible to stay safe.
-After all… these “awful feelings” keep getting activated whenever you are around people and life situations, and “this just isn’t right or tolerable!”(The feelings are actually tolerable; you just don’t know it yet).
+When you can’t “see yourself in action” by developing an ability to do so, a very natural long-term consequence is to become chronically defensive, or even slightly paranoid.
+It can be like living your life as though you are “always under attack” and need to be saying and doing anything and everything possible to stay safe.
+After all… these “awful feelings” keep getting activated whenever you are around people and life situations, and “this just isn’t right or tolerable!” **The feelings are actually tolerable; you just don’t know it yet.

-The truth of the matter is that many of these interpersonal difficulties are rooted in lack of self-awareness, unrecognized patterns, lack of individual thought/emotional skill, and lack of relational skills when emotion sensitivities or disorder may be happening.
+The truth of the matter is that many of these interpersonal difficulties are rooted in lack of self-awareness, unrecognized patterns, lack of individual thought/emotional skill, and lack of relational skills when emotional sensitivities or disorder may be happening.